sgowrishetty/resume-checklist/README.md

 - ✅ **Buzzword Block:** Buzzwords are so last season.
 Let your achievements speak louder than clichés.
 - ✅ **Resume Word Limit Waltz:** Keep your resume between 400-600 words.
 - ✅ **Soft Skills Salsa:** Highlight your soft skills – the graceful moves in your professional dance routine.
-- ✅ **Font Finesse:** ATS bots are a bit traditional, so stick to classic fonts.
+- ✅ **Font Finesse:** ATS bots are traditional, so stick to classic fonts.
 - ✅ **Font Size Foxtrot:** Keep the size in the 10-12 range.
 No magnifying glasses needed.
 - ✅ **Text File Test:** Export the resume text to a .txt file; check for weird characters and symbols.
 No robo-confusion allowed.
 - ✅ **Verb Verve:** Power up with action words.
 Be the superhero your resume deserves!
 - ✅ **Quantify Quest:** Measure everything in impact.
 Quantify achievements but don't turn it into a math class.
 No one wants resume calculus.
 - ✅ **Skillful Showdown:** Showcase only the skills that are the heroes of the job description.
 Leave the extras in the Batcave.
 - ✅ **Section Selection:** Keep only the impressive sections – Experience, Projects, Education, and Technical Skills.
 It's a resume, not a novel.
 - ✅ **Customize Customize Customize:** Customize for each job, like you're writing a different love letter each time.
-PRO TIP: If you are into LATEX use this [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) from John for easy customization.
+PRO TIP: If you are into LaTeX, use this [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) from John for easy customization.
 - ✅ **Typo Tango:** Proofread like your English teacher is watching.
 Typos are like spinach in your teeth during a date.
 - ✅ **In Summary:** Be the modern minimalist!